-Capitol Technology University is requesting approval to offer a Doctor of Philosophy (Ph.D.) in Healthcare Informatics.
-The degree curriculum will be taught by a significant number of existing faculty at our university and will be supplemented by new courses that support the Ph.D. in Healthcare Informatics.
+Capitol Technology University is requesting approval to offer a Master of Research (MRes) in Healthcare Informatics.
+The degree curriculum will be taught using a significant number of existing faculty at our university and will be supplemented by new courses supporting the MRes.
+Healthcare Informatics.
 The mission of Capitol Technology University is to provide practical education in engineering, computer science, information technology, and business that prepares individuals for professional careers and affords the opportunity to thrive in a dynamic world.
 A central focus of the university's mission is to advance practical working knowledge in areas of interest to students and prospective employers within the context of Capitol's degree programs.
-The university believes that a Ph.D. in Healthcare Informatics is consistent with this mission.
+The university believes that an MRes in Healthcare Informatics is consistent with this mission.

-Medical and healthcare organizations are reporting significant workforce shortages of trained senior management and executive personnel with an advanced degree and experience in leading organizations and expanding the body of knowledge in these areas.
-The shortage is growing each year, with increasing demand for understanding advancements in technologies and applications.
-There is also a departure of large numbers of addresses that need; the Ph.D. in Healthcare Informatics degree is designed for new master's-level graduates and non-traditional students who wish to advance in their careers by acquiring high-level research skills in the field of healthcare informatics professionals who need the Ph.D. in Healthcare Informatics degree.
-The degree is designed for new masters-level graduates and non-traditional students who wish to gain strategic-level knowledge and skills to lead healthcare data systems operations.
-The program is fully remote and research-based, which differentiates from current on-campus programs.
+Organizations are reporting significant workforce shortages of trained personnel with a masters' degree and experience in leading organizations, especially in the domain of healthcare.
+Moreover, the shortage is growing each year, driven by increasing demand and the departure of large numbers of existing data and information professionals who are reaching retirement age.
+The Healthcare Informatics degree is designed for new master's-level and non-traditional students who desire to advance in their careers by gaining leadership skills in healthcare informatics.
+This program is fully remote and research-focused, which differentiates from current on-campus programs.

-To respond to the needs, we respectfully submit for approval the Ph.D. in Healthcare Informatics.
-The required proposal is attached, along with the letter from me, as university president, confirming the adequacy of the university's library to meet the needs of students.
+To respond to needs, we respectfully submit for approval the MRes in Healthcare Informatics.
+The required proposal is attached, along with a letter from me, as university president, confirming the adequacy of the university's library to meet the needs of students.